JasonKessler/scattertext/README.md

 of
 foundation-word counts relative to the frequencies words involving those foundations were invoked.

-We can first load the the corpus as normal, and use `st.FeatsFromMoralFoundationsDictionary()` to extract features.
+We can first load the corpus as normal, and use `st.FeatsFromMoralFoundationsDictionary()` to extract features.

 ```python
 import scattertext as st